gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 The security considerations given in {{RFC9147}}, {{RFC6347}}, and {{RFC9260}}
 also apply to this document.
 BCP 195 {{RFC9325}} {{RFC8996}} provides recommendations and requirements for improving the security of deployed services that use DTLS.
-DTLS 1.0 and DTLS 1.1 SHALL NOT be supported.
+BCP 195 MUST be followed which implies that DTLS 1.0 SHALL NOT be supported.

 Many of the TLS registries have a "Recommended" column.
 Parameters not marked as "Y" are NOT RECOMMENDED to support in DTLS in SCTP.
+Non-AEAD cipher suites or cipher suites without confidentiality MUST NOT be supported.
+Cipher suites and parameters that do not provide ephemeral key exchange MUST NOT be supported.

+Implementations SHOULD set up new connections frequently to force attackers to dynamic key extraction.
+Implementations MUST set up new connections before any of the certificates expire.
+It is RECOMMENDED that all negotiated and exchanged parameters are the same except for the timestamps in the certificates.
+Clients and servers MUST NOT accept a change of identity during the setup of a new connections, but MAY accept negotiation of stronger algorithms and security parameters, which might be motivated by new attacks.

+Allowing new connections can enable denial-of-service attacks.
+The endpoints MUST limit the number of simultaneous connections to two.
+The implementor shall take into account that an existing DTLS connection can only be closed after "Ready_To_Close"
+{{Ready_To_Close}} indication.

 ## DTLS 1.3